bvandewe/pyneuro/docs/tutorials/mario-pizzeria-06-persistence.md

 - The Repository pattern and why it matters
 - MongoDB integration with Motor (async driver)
 - Implementing repositories for aggregates
-- Transaction management with UnitOfWork
+- Data persistence with repository pattern and automatic event publishing
 - Testing data access layers

 ## 💾 Understanding the Repository Pattern